 Figure 1 - Location of Prebbleton in wider context The township was established in 1862 by William Tosswill, who surveyed 55 acres of his farm into quarter acre sections.
-The locality had already been known as Prebble Town since 1856 in recognition of the Prebble brothers with their small group of houses, employees and others1.
-Prebbleton is identified as a Service Township in Selwyn 2031 with its function based on providing a high amenity residential environment and primary services to Rural Townships and surrounding rural areas2.
-1 Selwyn 2031: District Development Strategy - Background Information 2 Source Selwyn 2031: District Development Strategy
+The locality had already been known as Prebble Town since 1856 in recognition of the Prebble brothers with their small group of houses, employees and others.
+Prebbleton is identified as a Service Township in Selwyn 2031 with its function based on providing a high amenity residential environment and primary services to Rural Townships and surrounding rural areas. &lt;sup>1 Selwyn 2031: District Development Strategy - Background Information &lt;sup>2 Source Selwyn 2031: District Development Strategy